 Step 5: cool to room temperature, then store in the fridge.

 While you can serve this pie at room temperature, I have found it cuts best and has the best texture when it has been refrigerated.

-Serve your pecan pie with a scoop of vanilla ice cream on top for the perfect flavor combination!
+Serve your pecan pie with a scoop of vanilla ice cream on top.

 This pie is even better made without corn syrup.
 It is perfectly sweet, and has that ooey gooey filling that is simply perfect.